vtex-apps/place-components/docs/README.md

 ### DeviceCoordinates

 The `DeviceCoordinates` component renders a simple button that will ask for your permission to get the location from your device.
 In case the user allows this, the component will modify the address object from the `address-context` automatically filling data based on the lat/lng information gained through the browser.
-To do this autocompletion, this component communicates with the `address-graphql` project.
+To do this autocompletion, this component communicates with the `places-graphql` project.